-According to California and federal laws, employers in all settings have the responsibility to ensure their workplace is free of sexual harassment at all times.
-If the employer knows sexual harassment is occurring – or should have known – but doesn’t take steps to prevent or stop it, the company (or military) can be held liable.
+According to California and federal laws, employers in all settings have the responsibility to ensure their workplace is free of sexual misconduct and assault at all times.
+If the employer knows or should have known that sexual harassment and/or assault is occurring but does not take steps to prevent or stop it, the company (or military) can be held liable.

 In California, employers must provide a safe work environment for all employees or those affiliated with the business by:

 - Requiring two hours of interactive sexual harassment training every two years if the company has at least 50 employees